All Episodes

 Right around the times they werecommitted.

-You don't want to make phone calls the second you're fucking.
+You don't want to make phone calls the second you're fucking

-Who is it calling?
-Probably the people he's about
+Probably the people he's about to kill.

-the street.
 Get ready.
+That's.

-That's interesting.
+Interesting.
 We think about the especially

 with like the the case that's going on right now with the

-think about the pings, the cell phone pings.
+Koeberger We think about the pings, the cell phone pings.

 I guess this is the equivalent of that, huh?